julietaTechenski/TP-microservicios/DESIGN.md

 ### 6.4 Recovery from Context-Level Failures

 - **Room Play failure:** The room's last committed state (event log) is the recovery point.
 On restart, the room aggregate is reconstructed from the event log.
 In-flight commands that were not acknowledged are retried by clients (who will detect stale sequence numbers if the command was already processed).
 - **Tournament failure:** Idempotent saga replay from the event bus.
-Unprocessed `MatchCompleted` events are redelivered and processed.
+Unprocessed `MatchResultPublished` events are redelivered and processed.
-- **Ranking failure:** Events accumulate in the bus; on recovery, Ranking processes the backlog.
+- **Ranking failure:** `GameResultPublished` events accumulate in the bus; on recovery, Ranking processes the backlog.
 Idempotency keys prevent double updates.
 - **Spectator failure:** Projections are rebuilt from Room Play events.
 Clients reconnect and request a snapshot, then resume receiving patches.
 - **Audit failure:** Events accumulate; on recovery, the backlog is appended.
 Sequence numbers ensure correct ordering.